 The map presented in Figure 4.7 presents the distribution of households using electricity as the main source of lighting by district.
-In Bugesera district, 4.3% of households use electricity as their main source of lighting, ranking the district among 11 others within an interval of 1.6-6% of households using electricity for lighting.
+In Huye district, only 8.3% of households use electricity as their main source of lighting; this is below the national average but still a bit higher than the rural area average.

-On average, urban areas have 46.1% of households using electricity as their main source of lighting, while it is only 4.8% in rural areas and 10.8% at national level.
+On average, the urban areas have 46.1% of households using electricity as their main source of lighting, compared with only 4.8% in rural areas and 10.8% at national level.